saxjax/saxjax_socket_server/README.md

 ## Run the server
 - open in terminal
-- cd to socket_server.py
+- cd to main_socket.py
-- python3 socket_server.py
+- type : python3 main_socket.py
-- open webbrowser on localhost://5001
+- open webbrowser on localhost:5001